“Women aren’t funny.”

 Kate McKinnon, one of the most adaptable and talented impressionists of our time, is so talented that it’s (almost) scary.
 As Saturday Night Live’s secret weapon, McKinnon has been tapped to imitate everyone from Hilary Clinton and Angela Merkel to Justin Bieber.
 The world looks forward to watching her delightful transformations weekly on the show, but she’s also branched out into film lately, with brilliant roles in the all-female Ghostbusters movie and Rough Night.

 Competing with an ensemble cast that boasts the incredible comedic talents of people like Amy Poehler and Aubrey Plaza cannot have been easy – and yet it is Retta’s role as Donna Meagle that stole every scene in Parks and Recreation.
 Not only did the character boast a rich history that involved everything from marrying Keith Sweat as part of a long con to revealing that Pearl Jam’s Vitalogy album had been written about her, but her no-nonsense attitude also afforded some hilarious conflicts on the show.
-Retta has since gone on to play the sarcastic but lovable Barbara on Girlfriends’ Guide to Divorce, which is currently in its fourth season.
+Retta has since gone on to play the sarcastic but lovable Barbara on Girlfriends’ Guide to Divorce, which boasted five incredible seasons, and currently portrays Ruby Hill in the dark comedy Good Girls.

 Chelsea Handler’s crass, confrontational sense of humor kept her live audience in stitches throughout the duration of her wildly popular talk show, Chelsea Lately, where an “anything goes” mentality ensured guests stayed on their toes.
 After Chelsea Lately ended, Handler found success with a slice-of-life formula for her new Netflix documentary series, Chelsea Does, where the comedian explored topics ranging from racism and marriage to Silicon Valley.